enkidevs/curriculum/JavaScript/Ecmascript 2015/ecmascript-time-travel.md

 * `==>`
 %exp
-Arrow function expression has a shorter syntax than the regular expression form, they are supported sience ES6.
-It also does not bind it’s own this, arguments, super and new target.
+Arrow function expression has a shorter syntax than the regular expression form.
+The `arrow function` does not bind "its" own `this` or `arguments`.
 %

 ---